aaronhma/algorithms/techniques/dp/README.md

 ## What is Dynamic Programming?

 **Dynamic programming** (known as DP) is a programming paradigm that stores the result of a problem after solving it.
 Essentially, DP is brute force, but with a trick: it stores the subproblems that are already computed to avoid recomputation.
-A DP solution will examine the previously solved subproblems and will combine their solutions to give the best solution for the given problem.
+A DP solution breaks a problem into mutliple smaller subproblems and for each subproblem, will solve the subproblem **only if it has not been solved before**.

 ![Image](https://miro.medium.com/max/970/1*7pbs4HCE_K6cH6jkcgxw_A.png)

 ## The Idea Behind Dynamic Programming

 Imagine you are given two bags of coins and you are asked to count the # of coins in the first bag.
 (There are $51$ coins in the first bag.)
 Then, you are asked to compute the total # of coins in **both** bags ASAP.
 Would you count the # of coins in the first bag again? **No!** Since we already know the # of coins in the first bag, all we have to do is add the # of coins in the second bag to the # coins in the first bag (which is $51$).
-This is the idea behind DP.
+This is the idea behind DP: re-using the values we know and only computing the values we don't know.

 ![Image](images/coin_bag.png)